Expore-it-all/Learn-it-all/Writerside/topics/KVMem.md

-# Starting Out
+# KVMem

+A Small Key-value Database in Rust.
-This is a learning exersise for my self.
+This is a learning exercise for my self.
 Join along if you want, but not be surprised if this doesn't work out!

 <warning>
 Also warning, I suck at spelling.
 So if there are typos, incorrect grammar, or other oddities, think of them as the spice of life and not that I have become dependent on spell check to save my butt.